Raghavvram/pfSense-related/systems_tabs.md

-Absolutely!
 The **System** menu in pfSense is your go-to place for managing system settings, updates, and diagnostics.
-Here's a detailed breakdown of the options:

 1. **Information**: Displays system details like platform, version, and memory usage.